grpc/proposal/L54-python-server-wait.md

 1) The `grace` variable set here is not necessary the source of truth.
 Other thread can call `server.Stop` as well;
 2) The semantic of delay is hard to define.
-It have to define which subset of signals should it handle, and should each signal have different behaviors.
+It has to define which subset of signals should it handle, and should each signal have different behaviors.

 ## Implementation